Are you wondering what is User Experience?

 If the user was your customer, the satisfaction experienced because the product was easy and pleasant to use, means it is likely that the product (e.g. website) will be used more often which leads to higher conversion rates and often to higher sales figures as well.

-I hope this article has helped you better understand what user experience is and why it should be important to your business.
+I hope this article has helped you better understand what is UX and why it should be important to your business.

 Remember, your customers expect to be able to engage with you on their terms.
 Helping them do so can only help your business.

 Your turn.
-How do you define User Experience and why do you think it is important (or not important) to your business?
+What is User Experience for you and why do you think it is important (or not important) to your business?